cyralinc/dmap/README.md

 sensitive data.

-We use Open Policy Agent's (OPA) [Rego API](https://pkg.go.dev/github.com/open-policy-agent/opa/rego) to define policies (termed "data labels") that can be used to classify sensitive data in data repositories.
+We use Open Policy Agent's (OPA) [Rego API](https://pkg.go.dev/github.com/open-policy-agent/opa/rego) to define rules that can be used to classify sensitive data in data repositories and assign them appropriate labels (such as CCN, SSN etc).
 Dmap provides a set of [predefined data labels](classification/labels) that can be used to classify sensitive data in data repositories.
 You can also define your own data labels if desired.
-Data labels contain a name, description, and tags that can be used to group labels, e.g. "PII", "PCI", "HIPAA", etc.
+Each data label has a name, description, and a set of tags that can be used to group labels, e.g. "PII", "PCI", "HIPAA", etc.

 ## Command Line Interface (CLI)